 Fortunately, most prominent online services such as Facebook, Messenger, Amazon, and all reputable websites, use TLS to encrypt all traffic between the web browser or app and their servers.
 This means that a MITM attacker would only be able to see the name of the service you’re using and a load of encrypted data.

-Unless they’re building a profile of the services you use to perform a more sophisticated social engineering attack, this is useless information.
+This is useless information unless they’re building a profile of the services you use to perform a more sophisticated social engineering attack.

 Governments, however, may be able to access server logs of websites and therefore discover the exact time of specific communication, which could point to a user’s actions.
 In this case, the protection of encryption is irrelevant.